Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Possible realization of a valley polarizer

-So valley polarized transmission occurs in BLG and transmission with both spin and valley polarization occurs in TMDs.
-But can this be used to realize a valley polarizer?
 The main requirement is a collimated beam of carriers in the ballistic regime.
-When the barrier is placed between macroscopic contacts, the conductance depends on an integral of $T_\alpha$ over $k_{y'}$ and time reversal symmetry ensures the conductance is valley symmetric.
-However in a collimated incident beam, the $k_{y'}$ range of the carriers is limited and the valley symmetry is broken.
+If a macroscopic contact was used instead of a collimator, it would probably supply carriers with valley symmetric and equal probability at each point on each energy contour.
+Then time reversal symmetry would ensure that the conductance is valley symmetric.
+However a collimator operating in the ballistic regime can be arranged to supply carriers only in the range of velocities where single valley transmission occurs and thus make a valley polarizer.
 The necessary collimator has been demonstrated in graphene \cite{Barnard17} and its beamwidth is $18^\circ$, similar to the minimum range widths in Figs.~\ref{svtfig} and \ref{tmdsvtfig}.
 Another requirement is to dispose of the reflected carriers which are in the undesired valley and could be backscattered from the edges of the 2D material and pass through the barrier.
 This can be done by putting grounded electrodes at the edges to absorb the undesired carriers.
 A similar absorber has been demonstrated as a key part of the collimator in ref.~\cite{Barnard17}.
-In addition, the ballistic regime has been reached in BLG \cite{Cobaleda14,Nam17,Varlet14,Oka19}.
-Hence a BLG valley polarizer can be realized from components that have been demonstrated.
-In TMDs, the hole regime is experimentally accessible in monolayer MoTe$_2$ \cite{Larentis17} and the ballistic regime has been approached but not yet reached \cite{English16}.
+The ballistic regime has been reached in BLG \cite{Cobaleda14,Nam17,Varlet14,Oka19} hence a BLG valley polarizer can be realized from components that have been demonstrated.
+In TMDs, the hole regime is experimentally accessible in monolayer MoTe$_2$ \cite{Larentis17} but ballistic transport in this material has not yet been investigated.

-The polarization accuracy could be affected by interaction with the substrate and lateral electric fields and at higher temperatures by minority carriers and the energy dependence of the single valley regions.
-Numerical investigations \cite{suppl} show these effects are either small or can be controlled but higher temperature operation requires the same-valley regime.
-This occurs in about $1/2$ to $2/3$ of the $\theta$ range.
-The maximum operating temperature is likely to be the maximum temperature at which ballistic transport occurs.